 Despite the presence of commuter rail within the District, inadequate transit infrastructure, an absence of connectivity, and other transit deficiencies exist.
 Therefore, it is necessary to induce investment through available economic development tools.
 The activities of MDHA will make the area conducive to new private development and result in increased tax revenues to the Metropolitan Government.
-Tax increment financing will be used to fund infrastructure, affordable housing, and economic development activities.
-Specifically, MDHA commits a minimum of \$10,000,000 (ten million dollars) of tax increment financing to the development of affordable housing units.
-For the Donelson Transit Oriented Redevelopment District, affordable housing is defined as housing for residents with income at 60% of the Area Median Income (AMI), or below.
-Any project that includes housing and receives tax increment financing shall provide a minimum of 10% of the new or rehabilitated units as affordable housing to residents qualifying at 60% AMI or below.
+As identified in the Let's Move Nashville Transit and Affordability Taskforce report, MDHA will use tax increment financing to fund infrastructure, affordable housing, workforce housing, and economic development activities.
+Specifically, MDHA commits a minimum of \$10,000,000 (ten million dollars) of tax increment financing to the development of affordable housing units ("Minimum Housing TIF").
+For the Donelson Transit Oriented Redevelopment District, affordable housing shall mean residential units affordable to and occupied by households earning sixty percent (60%) or less of area median income (AMI).
+Any project that includes housing and receives tax increment financing shall provide a minimum of 10% of the new or rehabilitated units on the project site as affordable housing to residents qualifying at 60% AMI or below, and this requirement shall continue even if the Minimum Housing TIF has been reached.
 The remainder of the \$30,000,000 (thirty million dollars) of tax increment backed debt provided for by the Plan will be used to support infrastructure and economic development activities.